Devolutions/doc/docs/en/server/web-interface/user-groups-based-security/index.md

 ![Entry's Permissions](https://webdevolutions.azureedge.net/docs/en/server/clip8042.png)

 Permissions are usually set on folders, and apply to all child entries.
-A best practice is to set all the permissions of the vault folder to Never.
+A best practice is to set all the permissions of the {{ en.VLT }} folder to Never.
 As a result, all permissions of all entries are denied by default.

 ![Root Permissions](https://webdevolutions.azureedge.net/docs/en/server/clip8043.png)